Tamarpe/aggregation-hub/README.md

 - Highly configurable
   - CRM URLs to fetch the data from
-  - Throttling - each API to a CRM can have a limitation of current sessions in the same time, and a time limit between two aggregations.
+  - Throttling - each API to a CRM can have a limitation of current sessions in the same time, and a time limit between two aggregations
-  - CRON - the crontab role is configurable and can update the data in any defined time period.
+  - Cron - the crontab role is configurable and can update the data in any defined time period

 ## Getting started